phpv8/v8js/README.md

         // A time limit (milliseconds) and/or memory limit (bytes) can be provided to restrict execution.
 These options will throw a V8JsTimeLimitException or V8JsMemoryLimitException. public mixed V8Js::executeString( string $script [, string $identifier [, int $flags = V8Js::FLAG_NONE [, int $time_limit = 0 [, int $memory_limit = 0]]]])

+        // Set the time limit (in milliseconds) for this V8Js object works similar to the set_time_limit php function public setTimeLimit( int $limit )

+        // Set the memory limit (in bytes) for this V8Js object public setMemoryLimit( int $limit )

         // Compiles a script in object's context with optional identifier string. public mixed V8Js::compileString( string $script [, string $identifier ])